GOD HAS BLESSED ME ABUNDANTLY

 Pastor Mitchel DeYoung

 Studied at The Masters University, Kankakee Community College, Computertraining.net, The Institute For Nouthetic Counseling, and currently at Christian Leaders Institute.
-You can follow my progress in my Batchelors of Ministry degree here.
+You can follow my progress in my Bachelor of Ministry degree here.

-Ordained to the Pastorate and as a Minister of the Gospel by The Christian Leaders Institute.
+Ordained as a Deacon Servant to the Church, and as a Minister of the Gospel by The Christian Leaders Institute in 2019.

-An IT Professional by trade, but after three years as the assistant pastor at The Gift of God Street Church, I feel that there is more we can do to help equip people who want to be taught in how to live life as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ want's us to walk every day, to break addictions, and see broken lives renewed.
+An IT Professional by trade, and previously the assistant pastor at The Gift of God Street Church in Kankakee, but after six years I feel strongly that there is more we can do to help equip people who want to be taught in how to live life as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ wants us to walk every day, to break addictions, and see broken lives renewed.

 Mrs. Lauri DeYoung

-Proud graduate of Faith Baptist Bible College in Ainkeny IA with her Batchelors of Teaching.
+Proud graduate of Faith Baptist Bible College in Ankeny Iowa with her Batchelor of Teaching degree.

-In addition to being a teacher, Lauri is also an accomplished seamstress and a craft artisan.
+In addition to being a teacher, Lauri is also an accomplished seamstress and an artisan.

-That is the biggest question that we get asked all the time.
+That is one of the questions we consistently get asked all the time.

 Why would we leave town to live in the country?